Putto: History

 Putti, in the ancient classical world of art, were winged infants that were believed to influence human lives.
-In Renaissance art, the form of the putto was derived in various ways including the Greek Eros or Roman Amor/Cupid, the god of love and companion of Aphrodite or Venus; the Roman, genius, a type of guardian spirit; or sometimes the Greek, daemon, a type of messenger spirit, being halfway between the realms of the human and the divine.
+In Renaissance art, the form of the putto was derived in various ways including the Greek Eros or Roman Cupid (also called "Amor"), the god of love and companion of Aphrodite or Venus, respectively; the Roman genius, a type of guardian spirit; or sometimes the Greek daimon, a type of messenger spirit, being halfway between the realms of the human and the divine.

 Revival of the putto in the Renaissance

 Putti are a classical motif found primarily on child sarcophagi of the 2nd century, where they are depicted fighting, dancing, participating in bacchic rites, playing sports, etc.

 The putto disappeared during the Middle Ages and was revived during the Quattrocento.
-The revival of the figure of the putto is generally attributed to Donatello, in Florence in the 1420s, although there are some earlier manifestations (for example the tomb of Ilaria del Carretto, sculpted by Jacopo della Quercia in Lucca).
+The revival of the figure of the putto is generally attributed to Donatello, in Florence, in the 1420s, although there are some earlier manifestations (for example the tomb of Ilaria del Carretto, sculpted by Jacopo della Quercia in Lucca).
 Since then, Donatello has been called the originator of the putto because of the contribution to art he made in restoring the classical form of putto.
-He gave putto a distinct character by infusing the form with Christian meanings and using it in new contexts such as musician angels.
+He gave putti a distinct character by infusing the form with Christian meanings and using it in new contexts such as musician angels.
 Putti also began to feature in works showing figures from classical mythology, which became popular in the same period.

+Some of Donatello's putti are rather older than the usual toddler type, and also behaving in a less than angelic way.
+The bronze figure of Amore-Attis is the most extreme of these.
+These are often termed spiritelli, sometimes translated as "imps".
+Older putto-like figures are seen in other art; they are very typical as winged teenage boys in the borders of works by the Embriachi workshop from the years around 1400.

 Most Renaissance putti are essentially decorative and they ornament both religious and secular works, without usually taking any actual part in the events depicted in narrative paintings.
 There are two popular forms of the putto as the main subject of a work of art in 16th-century Italian Renaissance art: the sleeping putto and the standing putto with an animal or other object.

 Where putti are found

 Putti, cupids, and angels (see below) can be found in both religious and secular art from the 1420s in Italy, the turn of the 16th century in the Netherlands and Germany, the Mannerist period and late Renaissance in France, and throughout Baroque ceiling frescoes.
-So many artists have depicted them, but among the best-known are the sculptor Donatello and the painter Raphael.
+Many artists have depicted them, but among the best-known are the sculptor Donatello and the painter Raphael.
 The two relaxed and curious putti who appear at the foot of Raphael's Sistine Madonna are often reproduced.

-They also experienced a major revival in the 19th century, where they gamboled through paintings by French academic painters, from Gustave Doré’s illustrations for Orlando Furioso to advertisements.
+They also experienced a major revival in the 19th century, where they gamboled through paintings by French academic painters, from advertisements to Gustave Doré’s illustrations for Orlando Furioso.